-Louisiana has the third highest incidence and fourth highest death (mortality) rate of colorectal cancer in the U.S. (Figure 1 & Figure 2).
+Louisiana has the 3rd highest incidence and 3rd highest death (mortality) rate of colorectal cancer in the U.S. (Figure 1 & Figure 2).

 The Bayou Parishes, Acadiana, Southwest Louisiana, Central Louisiana and Northwest Louisiana have the highest colorectal cancer death rates in the state (Figure 3 & Figure 4).